denissonchaves/denissonchaves/README.md

 <h2 align="left">Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30"></h2>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=denissonchaves&color=blue" alt="Profile views"> </p>

-Front-end developer with a focus on technologies such as Vue.js, React, React Native, TypeScript, JavaScript, HTML, CSS (SCSS), PHP, Python, and Node.js.
-Solid experience in version control with Git, familiarity with tools like GitHub and GitLab.
-Proficient in interface design using Figma, Bootstrap, MUI and others.
+Front-end developer with experience in Vue.js, React, React Native, TypeScript, JavaScript, HTML, and CSS (SCSS), along with knowledge of PHP, Python, and Node.js for back-end integrations.
+Skilled in version control using Git, GitHub, and GitLab, and proficient in interface design with Figma, Bootstrap, and MUI.

-I'm a dedicated person, curious and passionate about technology, always looking to learn something new and understand how everything it works.
+A dedicated, curious, and passionate technology enthusiast, always seeking to learn something new and understand how everything works.

 ## ⚡ Technologies

-These are some of technologies and tools that I'm learning and working with:
+These are some of the technologies and tools I use every day and keep exploring more and more:

 ![Vue.js](https://img.shields.io/badge/-Vue.js-05122A?style=flat&logo=vue.js)&nbsp;
 ![React](https://img.shields.io/badge/-React-05122A?style=flat&logo=react)&nbsp;